-- Make an oral report to the Department within 24 hours. - Make a report to law enforcement if it is believed the immediate protection of a dependent adult is needed. - Make a written report to the Department within 48 hours following the oral report.
+- Make an oral or written report to the Department within 24 hours. - Make a report to law enforcement if it is believed the immediate protection of a dependent adult is needed.

 Mandatory reporters working in facilities, agencies, and programs that provide care to dependent adults are required to report suspected abuse immediately to the appropriate department (HHS or DIA) and immediately notify the person in charge or the person's designated agent.
 "Immediately" means within 24 hours from the time the abuse is suspected.
 (441 IAC 176.1(235B))